 Exceptions will be considered on an individual basis and for one term only.
 Please note that only classes which meet outside of official class times and which require a general access classroom need an exception.
 Classes which meet once a week and start after 5:00 pm, or classes held on Saturday, are exempt from this policy and do not need an exception.
-However, these classes that are exempt should have a final exam day, time and room assignment from their dean’s office or the Office of the Registrar.
-Also, classes utilizing laboratory space or special purpose rooms do not need to complete an exception form.
-Classes requesting a Class Time Exception will be assigned a final exam day and time as part of the approval process.
+However, these classes that are exempt will be manually assigned a final exam day, time and room assignment from the Office of the Registrar as per Academic Policy 1500.20 as part of the approval process.
+Classes utilizing laboratory space or special purpose rooms do not need to complete an exception form.

 Information on requesting an exception can be found at the Office of the Registrar website, http://registrar.uark.edu/1276.php.

 Room assignments for any class scheduled outside of official class periods will be made after the batch scheduling process is completed for the term, even if a class time exception has been approved.